HenriqueMedeiross/ImgRepo/README.md

-Just an img repo to make life easyer
+Just an img repo to make life easier